rikenbit/OnlinePCA.jl/paper/paper.md

 ## Preprocess of CSV

 Then, write a synthetic data as a CSV file, convert it to a compressed binary format using Zstandard, and prepare summary statistics for PCA.
-MM format is also supported for sparse matrices.
+Matrix Market (MM) format is also supported for sparse matrices.

 ```julia
 using OnlinePCA